API Reference#

 • country_code_alpha_iso_2 (str | None) – the alpha iso 2 country name.

-• co2signal_api_key (str | None) – api key for fetching CO2 Signal API.
+• co2signal_api_key (str | None) – api key for fetching CO2 Signal API or Electricity Maps API.

-• co2signal_url (str | None) – api url for fetching CO2 Signal API endpoint.
+• co2signal_url (str | None) – api url for fetching the carbon intensity API endpoint.

 Returns: